Frederick, Duke of Schleswig-Holstein-Sønderburg-Norburg

 Frederick of Schleswig-Holstein-Sonderburg-Norburg (26 November 1581, in Sønderborg – 22 July 1658, in Nordborg) was Duke of Schleswig-Holstein-Sonderburg-Norburg.

 Life

 Frederick was the youngest son of John, Duke of Schleswig-Holstein-Sonderburg and his first wife, Elisabeth of Brunswick-Grubenhagen.
 Since Frederick was the youngest son, no duchy was originally provided for him.
 However, after the death of his brother John Adolph in 1624, he inherited his brother's title and duchy.

 Marriage and issue

 Frederick married on 1 August 1627 Juliana, daughter of Francis II, Duke of Saxe-Lauenburg.
-The couple had one son:
+They had one son: